 In Marietta, you and your spouse may agree to divorce when the marriage is “irretrievably broken,” meaning there is a substantial incompatibility between the two of you that cannot be resolved.
 Pursuing this no-fault ground may result in a faster divorce.

 Otherwise, to get a fault-based divorce, you must prove the facts that justify the dissolution of your marriage.
 State law provides 12 fault-based grounds for divorce, including adultery, cruel treatment, and desertion.
 You are required to establish whichever fault-based ground(s) you cite as the reason for your divorce.

-After the divorce petition has been prepared and filed, it must be served on your spouse.
-You can enlist a Georgia sheriff or another qualified individual to deliver it and verify under oath that your spouse received your divorce petition.
+After the divorce petition has been prepared and filed, you are required to serve it on your spouse.
+You can enlist a local sheriff or another qualified individual to deliver it and verify under oath that your spouse received your divorce petition.
 If your spouse lives in Georgia, they have 30 days to respond to your petition.

 If your spouse doesn’t file a response, the court will allow divorce proceedings to move forward as long as your spouse was properly served and an Acknowledgement of Service is filed with the court’s clerk.

-A court will not grant a divorce in Georgia in less than 31 days after your spouse receives the petition.
+A local court will not grant a divorce in less than 31 days after your spouse receives the petition.
 This waiting period is designed to give estranged spouses time to make sure they do not want to reconcile before the court grants a divorce.